 On top of that, people will actually see others cleaning equipment, giving everyone peace of mind that the gym is clean and sanitary.
 Otherwise with a spray, most people will simply choose to not clean the equipment and everyone will perceive the gym as being unsanitary-- and nothing is worse for member satisfaction then having them think the gym is unsanitary.

-We recommend Vapor Fresh® Gym Wipes because they are the best value on the market and can save your gym a lot of money.
+We recommend Vapor Fresh® Gym Wipe Refill Rolls because they are the best value on the market, will fit in all wipe dispensers, and can save your gym a lot of money.
+If you don't have the need for large rolls and dispensers but still want to use disinfecting wipes, consider our small canister of disinfecting gym wipes.
 And because we avoid harsh ammonias found in other brands, they are greener, safer and more effective.

 Schedule A Cleaning Crew At Least Once Per Day